nicorost/nicorost.github.io/_posts/2022-06-01-imprs-psycomm-booklet.md

 externalLink: false
 ---

-In the science communication group at my [grad school](https://www.imprs-tp.mpg.de/), we have created a booklet to explain mental health for everyone.
+In the science communication group (PsyComm) at my [grad school](https://www.imprs-tp.mpg.de/), we have created a booklet to explain mental health for everyone.

 If you are interested, you can download the booklet [here](https://www.psych.mpg.de/2814459/imprs-tp).
 It's available in English and German.

-We hope you'll enjoy it!
+We hope you will enjoy it!